Yes. Yes it is.

 So here we have a government wasting years of time and effort to tackle a problem that 1. barely exists any more thanks to technology and 2. will do nothing to stem the tide of Lose Weight Now! emails that you ignore (or never see) anyway.

-The only people or organizations who will work hard to comply with the CASL are legitimate companies.
-Sure, the Bells and Krafts of this country have the resources to make sure they comply.
+The only people or organizations who will work hard to comply with the CASL are legitimate marketing and PR companies like Elite Lawyer Management for example.
+That might even be the best example, they work with the law, they’d know how to comply with it the most.
+Big companies as well would know how to work wihtin the law.
+Sure, the Bells and Krafts of this country have the resources to ensure maximum compliance.
 But that small start-up company that could be the next Facebook which uses email as their only marketing tool?
-They’re fucked.
-And that’s fucked.
+They’re screwed.
+And that’s messed up.
 The stated purpose of the CASL is to “promote the efficiency and adaptability of the Canadian economy”.
 It will have the opposite effect on that start-up.
 The real spammers, the guys running bots and banks of computers from their basements, have no interest in complying.
 Sure, put a law on the books that targets these guys with large penalties.
 But the onerous nature of the CASL on legitimate businesses is a joke.

 And here’s the thing about legitimate Canadian businesses who send CEMs – virtually all of them already have some opt-out mechanism.
 I’ve used them, and they work just fine thankyouverymuch.
 It’s good business practice to do so.
 Legitimate businesses don’t want to piss of their customers or potential customers by spamming them.
 Legitimate businesses aren’t the ones sending the spam that’s the problem (such as it is), but they’re the ones who will bear the burden of the CASL.
 That’s a joke.